Liebershnitzel/MassVolatility/README.md

 - All outputs will be stored in the Outputs directory, currently it has the output just stored as plain text files but I plan on updating this functionality.
 - The script currently only works on windows memory dumps.

-**Update**

-The script now extracts objects as json to allow for ingestion into SIEMS.